munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 it is a single path through the language space. aim for 60k words.
 ```

-My first book was almost 90,000 words, and I didn't want to hike a trail that
+My first book was about 90,000 words, and I didn't want to hike a trail that
 long again.
 I also had a meta-goal to make programming languages more
 approachable, and I figured a short text would help.
 I had this vision of
 something you could literally hold in your hand or have open next to your laptop